ahmdxrzky/de-zoomcamp-2023/week2/week2_homework.md

 ```
 There are several edits done to the python file:
 1. Adjust local path on _extract_from_gcs_ and destination table on _write_bq_ function.
-2. Delete transform function and move read from parquet to _etl_gc_to_bq_ function, since no transformation and cleaning process needed.
+2. Delete transform function and move read from parquet to _etl_gcs_to_bq_ function, since no transformation and cleaning process needed.
-3. Use total row from the dataset that being migrated to BigQuery as returned value from _etl_gcs_to_bq_ function.
+3. Use total row from the dataset that being migrated to BigQuery as returned value from _write_bq_ and _etl_gcs_to_bq_ functions.
-4. Set log print parameter as True on _etl_main_flow_ flow declaration and add command print, so logs will record total rows that being migrated.
+4. Set log prints parameter as True on _etl_main_flow_ flow declaration and add command print to function's body, so logs will record total rows that being migrated.

 Execute command below to activate a prefect agent (in this case, an agent named default):
 ```